 You are now leaving this website and being directed to the specific California government resource or website that you have requested.
 CalHR accepts no responsibility for the content or accessibility of external websites or external documents linked to on this website.

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 (enacted July 1, 1986), requires that employers with 20 or more employees, and maintain group benefit plans (including health, dental, vision, and medical reimbursement account), offer continuation of benefit coverage for a specific period of time to covered employees, spouses, domestic partners,* and dependent children who lose group coverage due to a qualifying event.
-As a state employee enrolled in state-sponsored benefits, you must be aware of your COBRA rights in the event that you lose coverage due to a qualifying event.
-You also have the responsibility to report certain life events to your department's personnel office to ensure you and your qualified dependents maintain COBRA eligibility.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985, requires that employers with 20 or more employees that maintain group benefit plans (including health, dental, vision, and medical reimbursement accounts), offer continuation of benefit coverage for a specific period of time to covered employees, spouses, domestic partners,* and dependent children who lose group coverage due to a qualifying event.
+As a state employee enrolled in state-sponsored benefits, you should be aware of your COBRA rights in the event that you lose coverage due to a qualifying event.
+You also have the responsibility to report certain life events to your departmental personnel office to ensure you and your qualified dependents maintain COBRA eligibility.

 *State of California Legislation, not federal law.

-Your department's personnel offices will provide the initial general COBRA notice to individuals covered under state-sponsored plans describing their COBRA rights.
-Your department's personnel offices must provide this notice to covered individuals within the first 90 days of coverage.
+Your departmental personnel office will provide the initial general COBRA notice to individuals covered under state-sponsored plans describing their COBRA rights.
+Your departmental personnel office must provide this notice to covered individuals within the first 90 days of coverage.
 The notice contains the information that you need to know to protect your COBRA rights while you are covered under the plans.
-This includes the name of the plan, a general description of the COBRA coverage provided under the plan, HR contact information, and an explanation of any notices you must give your department's personnel office to protect your COBRA rights.
+This includes the name of the plan, a general description of the COBRA coverage provided under the plan, departmental personnel office contact information, and an explanation of any notices you must give your departmental personnel office to protect your COBRA rights.